 The Committee will assess the external auditor's performance and effectiveness for the current year through a questionnaire to be completed by Audit Committee members and the Group's senior finance team.
-The output from the process will be reviewed and discussed by the Audit Committee and with the external auditor in 2022.
+The output from the process will be reviewed and discussed by the Audit Committee and with the external auditor in 2023.

-The Committee will meet with the auditor at least twice a year, once at the planning stage, where the nature and scope of the audit will be considered, and once post audit at the reporting stage.
+The Committee will meet with the auditor at least twice a year, once at the planning stage, where the nature and scope of the audit will be considered, and once post-audit at the reporting stage.
 The Committee is responsible for reviewing and approving the annual audit plan with the auditor and ensuring that it is consistent with the scope of the audit engagement and the effectiveness of the audit.
 In addition, the Committee is responsible for reviewing the findings of the audit with the external auditor which shall include but not be limited to discussing major issues which arose on the audit, any accounting and audit judgements, levels of errors identified during the audit and the effectiveness of the audit.
+The Audit Committee will meet with the auditor at least once per year without management being present to discuss its remit and any issues arising from the audit.